 The mirror side vertex group must already exist (it will not be created automatically).
 It must also be completely empty (no vertices assigned to it).

 Mirror the texture coordinates around each tile center.

 Many modeling tasks involve creating objects that are symmetrical.
 This modifier offers a simple and efficient way to do this, with real-time update of the mirror as you edit it.
 Once your modeling is completed you can either click Apply to make a real version of your mesh, or leave it as-is for future editing.

 Accurately Positioning the Mirror Plane¶

-To apply a Mirror Modifier, it is common to have to move the object's center onto the edge or face that is to be the axis for mirroring.
+To apply a Mirror modifier, it is common to have to move the object's origin onto the edge or face that is to be the axis for mirroring.
 This can be tricky when attempted visually.

-A good technique to achieve an exact position is to select the edge, then use Shift-S and choosing Cursor to Selection.
+A good technique to achieve an exact position is to select the edge, then snap Cursor to Selection.
 This will position the 3D Cursor in the center of the edge.
-Finally, press Shift-Ctrl-Alt-C for the Set Origin menu, then select Origin to 3D Cursor.
-This will move the object's center (and thus, the mirror plane) to where the 3D cursor is located, and the mirroring will be exact.
+Finally, use the Set Origin menu, and select Origin to 3D Cursor.
+This will move the object's origin (and thus, the mirror plane) to where the 3D cursor is located, and the mirroring will be exact.